mozilla/node-convict/README.md

 `convict()` takes a schema object or a path to a schema JSON file and returns a convict configuration object.
-JSON files are loaded using `JSON5`, so they can contain comments.

 The configuration object has an API for getting and setting values, described below.